What Protocol Is Right for Your Workflow: Ingest (Update)November 9, 2021

 - Not natively supported by all encoders.

 - Still being adopted by encoders and servers

 As the speediest technology available, Web Real-Time Communication (WebRTC) delivers near-instantaneous voice and video streaming to and from any major browser.
 The framework was designed for pure chat-based applications but is now finding its way into more diverse use cases.

 In the past, WebRTC was restricted to browser-based publishing, but streaming vendors are working to eliminate this obstacle.
 One technology called the WebRTC HTTP Ingest Protocol (WHIP) provides encoding software and hardware with a standard signaling protocol when talking to media servers, thus removing WebRTC connectivity barriers between encoders and media servers.
-At Wowza, WebRTC is the underlying technology powering our Real-Time Streaming at Scale feature for Wowza Streaming Cloud, and we’re building WHIP support into our future OBS implementation for the feature.
+At Wowza, WebRTC is the underlying technology powering our Real-Time Streaming at Scale feature for Wowza Video, and we’re building WHIP support into our future OBS implementation for the feature.